sufinawaz/rpi-led-matrix/README.md

-# Raspberry Pi RGB LED Matrix Control
+# Raspberry Pi RGB LED Matrix InfoCube

-This project provides a Python framework for controlling RGB LED matrices with a Raspberry Pi using the excellent [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library.
+This project provides a Python framework for controlling RGB LED matrices with a Raspberry Pi using the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library.

 ## Features

 - Simple interface for controlling RGB matrices
 - Text rendering with multiple fonts
-- Scrolling text animation
-- Clock display
+- Clock display with weather and prayer times
 - Image and GIF display
 - API integration (Weather and Prayer Times)
 - Animation framework for creating custom animations